scijava/scijava/docs/ops/doc/IntrospectingOps.md

 While SciJava Ops requires the aforementioned constraints to ensure reproducible Op *matches*, the concept of **Op Signatures** enables SciJava Ops to **reproducibly reconstruct prior matches in new environments** (assuming all required Ops are still available).

-Given an matched Op `op`, its signature can be obtained using the static method `Ops.signature()`, which *distills* all Op implementation names and versions into a single string.
+Given a matched Op `op`, its signature can be obtained using the static method `Ops.signature(op)`, which distills all Op implementation names and versions into a single string.
 For example, the following

 ```java
 System.out.println(Ops.signature(op));